Vienna takes centre stage for UEFA Congress and Executive Committee meeting | Inside UEFA

 • Report of the UEFA President and Executive Committee and Report of the UEFA Administration 2020/21

-• Financial issues – acknowledgement of the monetary report and monetary statements for 2020/21 and approval of the price range for the 2022/23 monetary 12 months
+• Financial issues – acknowledgement of the monetary report and monetary statements for 2020/21 and approval of the finances for the 2022/23 monetary 12 months

 • Update on UEFA’s committees